-- In a bowl, combine dijon mustard, yoghurt, honey, olive oil and apple cider vinegar.
+- In a bowl, combine Dijon mustard, yogurt, honey, olive oil, garlic, and apple cider vinegar.
 Whisk to combine.

 - If you are not in a rush, keep the dressing in the fridge for at least 30 minutes before using.
 This will allow the flavours to properly incorporate.

 - The nutritional calculation estimation is based on a serving size of 30ml and may differ, depending on the type of ingredients used.
 We, therefore, advise that you make your own independent calculations.

 - Vegan alternative: Make this recipe vegan by using coconut yoghurt in place of Greek yoghurt.
 Substitute the honey with maple syrup.

 - Low carb version: Use full-fat yoghurt and replace the honey with Keto maple syrup.